openstack/telemetry-specs/specs/kilo/libvirt-memory-resident.rst

 Documentation Impact
 ====================

-The added metrics will need to be documented in https://github.com/openstack/openstack-manuals/blob/master/doc/admin-guide-cloud/telemetry/tables/ceilometer-measurements-nova.xml which will get reflected in the cloud admin documenation http://docs.openstack.org/admin-guide-cloud/content/section_telemetry-compute-metrics.html
+The added metrics will need to be documented in https://github.com/openstack/openstack-manuals/blob/master/doc/admin-guide-cloud/source/telemetry-measurements.rst which will get reflected in the cloud admin documentation http://docs.openstack.org/admin-guide-cloud/telemetry-measurements.html#openstack-compute

 References